In the guide

-For the purposes of this guide, a 'consumer' is an individual who, in his dealings with a trader, is not acting for the purposes of a business.
-Where a consumer presents himself as a business (for example, by buying goods for personal use from a trade outlet on a trade account) the law does not consider him to be a consumer.
+For the purposes of this guide, a 'consumer' is an individual who, in their dealings with a trader, is acting for purposes wholly or mainly outside their trade, business, craft or profession.
+Where a consumer presents themselves as a business (for example, by buying goods for personal use from a trade outlet on a trade account) the law does not consider them to be a consumer.

 If the trader claims that the buyer is not a consumer and that the buyer's rights are therefore limited, it is for the trader to prove this.Back to top

 Types of 'digital content'

 The Act defines 'digital content' as meaning "data which are produced and supplied in digital form".
 Therefore a huge array of digital-format products fall within this definition - for example: